content-island/astro-for-react-devs-workshop/00-astro-101/01-fences/README.md

 > If we’re in SSR mode, this code will run on every server request.
 It never runs in the browser.

 But can we run code in the browser?
 Of course!
-You can even use React, Vue, or Svelte for that.
+You can, even you can use use React, Vue, or Svelte for that.

-Let’s do a simple example: we’ll add a button that fetches and displays a cat fact.
+Let’s do a plain vanilla simple example: we’ll add a button that fetches and displays a cat fact.
 The button will be called **“Get Cat Fact”**.

 _./src/pages/index.astro_